🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Attached to the bottom of your pontoon, sea legs are powered by a battery that lifts the boat up out of the water to a holding position.
 Tucked hidden away and installed under a seat compartment, the sea legs' hydraulic system is activated by a one-horsepower12-volt pump.

-To work properly, they require at least a 750 cold cranking amp battery, similar to this Optima Deep Cycle Marine (check price on Amazon).
+To work properly, they require at least a 750 cold cranking amp battery, similar to the Optima Deep Cycle Marine (check price on Amazon).

 Strong Pontoon Sea Legs Materials